Store Specific

 To link your song to your Instagram profile on a new upload, enter your Instagram and Facebook profile URLs on the upload form to link your tracks to your profiles.
 For more information on Instagram/Facebook linking on new uploads, please check out this article.

-If your release has already been uploaded, please reach out to us directly to submit a request to have your music linked to your Instagram profile.
+If your release has already been uploaded, please contact our support team to submit a request to have your music linked to your Instagram profile.

 Once we receive the request, we can send an update to Instagram directly to have your existing content linked to your profile.